kubeflow/website/content/docs/notebooks/troubleshoot.md

 kubectl describe notebooks ${NOTEBOOK}
 ```

-Check the `events` section to make sure that there is not any errors.
+Check the `events` section to make sure that there are no errors.

-## Check the status of statufulsets
+## Check the status of statefulsets

 Make sure that the number of `statefulsets` equals the desired number.
 If it is
 not the case, check for errors using the `kubectl describe`.